railwaymen/evally/README.md

 - archive users activities
 - share evaluations by unique and safe link
 - search employees by skills
-- collect employees sorted by the longest and the shortes employment time
+- present the data about your employees on the charts, distinguished by groups and positions
-- present employees on chart by groups and positions
+- use one of two available languages: Polish, English
-- use one of two available languages: polish, english
+- as an admin delegate employee's evaluations to user with evaluator role

 ## Requirements